mlanza/ai-literacy/301/07-craft.md

 So no, it doesn’t “just come out like that.”
 It’s made.
 Sometimes by standing beside it, shaping every move.
 Sometimes by stepping back, tuning the system that shapes it.
 Either way, it carries the mark of someone who cares about the details.

 It shows, when you mean it.

+AI can assist.
+But craft is still a choice — and it still shows.